 Best List Posts include the best (or most popular) products in one category.

-These posts have a higher transactional value attached and tend to convert more.
+These articles have a higher transactional value attached and tend to convert more.

 Comparison articles are another as the person has narrowed their search (e.g., between Bose headphones and Beats.)